Data Distribution Tutorial

 • BusRoutes

-Next, add a KMLStyler transformer for each of the four feature types.
+Next, add a KMLStyler transformer for each of the four feature types, four KMLStylers in total.

 • SkytrainStations: These are point features; adding icons is ideal.
 In the KMLStyler Parameters, expand the Icon section and choose red or a color of your choice.
 Leave the other settings as default.